juliusoh/lfz-full-stack-lessons/exercises/express-delete/README.md

 This lesson covers programming an Express server to handle `DELETE` requests.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is the significance of an HTTP request's method?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/express-delete` directory in your terminal.